What is a tracking shot? They are really fun to watch, but difficult to film. We’ve put together a list of the best tracking shots of all time.

 If you haven’t seen this film, go watch it.
 See how Kubrick's use of tracking shots changes over the course of the film, and how the setting, character, and plot plays into every decision he makes with each scene.

 This tracking shot from Spectre is really great, and in fact is the best part of the entire film.
-What makes this shot so special is that it transports us to the festival, and helps to solidify just how cool 007 really is by switching from crane shots to other means, either vest stabilizers or handheld.
+What makes this shot so special is that it transports us to the festival, and helps to solidify just how cool 007 really is by switching from crane shots to either vest stabilizers or handheld.

 I remember where I was when I saw this tracking shot because… well because I was in a movie theatre, but the point is not diminished.
 This is one of those amazing tracking shots that never leaves my mind.